-Article 5: For the purpose of admeasurement, the vessels transiting the Canal shall present an ITC 69 or a substitute document deemed acceptable by the Authority, based on a system substantially similar to the one adopted by the aforementioned agreement.
-In addition, these same vessels shall provide drawings, classification certificates and documents with information stating the V, DWT, TDWT, M3, PAX and maximum displacement of the vessel or documentation to determine these parameters through mathematical calculations.
+Article 5: For the purpose of admeasurement, vessels transiting the Canal shall present an ITC 69 or, in its absence a substitute document deemed acceptable by the Authority, based on a system substantially similar to the one adopted by the aforementioned agreement.
+In addition, these vessels shall provide drawings, classification certificates and documents with information stating the V, DWT, TDWT, m3, and maximum displacement of the vessel or documentation to determine these parameters through mathematical calculations.